Currently Active Clubs

 Advisor: Martha Hope, 864-2345, email@example.com

-The Feminist Union Club is committed to activism, education, empowerment, and networking with like-minded men and women on campus and in the community.
+The Butte Feminist Union is a pro-equality union committed to activism, education, empowerment, and networking with like-minded people on campus and in the community.

 Advisor: Alicia Trider, firstname.lastname@example.org